Genarito/algorithms/README.md

 # Algorithms
 Recopilation of special algorithms.
-Adaptations and/or improvements from others proyects.
+Adaptations and/or improvements from others projects.

 ## List
 * Edit Distance Ukkonen Algorithm: adaptation of this [incredible work](https://github.com/sunesimonsen/ukkonen)